What is Dyslexia Writing Like? Learn More via Great Examples

 - Programs for Developing Written Expression Skills

 WARNING: ©COPYRIGHTED Images: It is ILLEGAL to use these images without permission.
-You may LINK to THIS PAGE.
-You can tell people to come HERE to see the handwriting samples.
-You may NOT copy or embed the images in your own website.
+You may LINK to THIS PAGE or tell people to come HERE to see the handwriting samples.
+DO NOT copy or embed the images in your own website.
 You may NOT link to the images directly or use them for any other purpose whatsoever without consent.

 BEFORE we began homeschooling: Second Grade Dyslexia Writing Sample